stratux/stratux-setup/README.md

 Add a hardware hook for your board:

-    - create a bash file containing you hard specific setting and add a detection mechanism to the "Platform and hardware specific items" section in the stratux-setup.sh file.
+    - create a bash file containing your hardware specific setting, add a detection mechanism to the "Platform and hardware specific items" section in the stratux-setup.sh file.
-      See the rpi.sh file for an example.
+      E.g., see the rpi.sh file.

 WiFi config settings hook:
     - TODO